DracotMolver/settly-app/README.md

 *  **api**: It has laravel, and php.
 * **db**: It has MySQL.

-> IMPORTANT! if the db folder is not found in the root of this project, please create it.
+> IMPORTANT! **Create the db folder on the root of this project.
+It is ignored on the gitignore file**

 ### Access to the client